cloudfoundry/stratos/deploy/cloud-foundry.md

 Where `<DOMAIN>` is the default domain configured for your Cloud Foundry cluster.

+To login use the following credentials detailed [here](../docs/access.md).

 If you run into issues, please refer to the [Troubleshooting Guide](#troubleshooting) below.

 Note: